What is Vendor Finance & How It Helps Increase Sales

 Disclaimer

-Aintu Ltd T/A Union Business Finance is an independent Asset finance broker not a lender, as such we can introduce you to a wide range of finance providers depending on your requirements and circumstances.
+Aintu Ltd (Registered Company Number: 12139002.
+VAT Number: GB385130404) T/A Union Business Finance is an independent asset finance brokerage not a lender, as such we can introduce you to a wide range of finance providers depending on your requirements and circumstances.
 We are not independent financial advisors and so are unable to provide you with independent financial advice.
-Aintu Ltd T/A Union Business Finance will receive payment(s) or other benefit from the finance provider if you decide to enter into an agreement with them.
-Aintu Ltd T/A Union Business Finance is an appointed representative of AFS Compliance Ltd which is authorised and regulated by the Financial Conduct Authority under number 625035.
-Aintu Ltd T/A Union Business Finance aims to provide our customers with the highest standards of service.
-If our service fails to meet your requirements and you would like to report a complaint; please click on the link below;
+Aintu Ltd will receive payment(s) in the form of commission from the finance provider if you decide to enter into an agreement with them.
+We work with both discretionary and non-discretionary commission models.
+Commission payments are factored into the interest rate you pay.
+Aintu Ltd is an Appointed Representative of AFS Compliance Limited which is Authorised and Regulated by the Financial Conduct Authority FRN: 625035.
+ICO Registration Number: ZA541243 Aintu Ltd aims to provide our customers with the highest standards of service.
+If our service fails to meet your requirements and you would like to report a complaint; please click on the link below:

 https://www.afsuk.com/asset-finance-solutions/contact/complaints-procedure/